 When Erin was maybe just over a year old we went on a last minute trip to Cambridge.
 We didn’t have the largest amount of time but we had a great visit and we’d said we would love to go back when Erin was a bit older.
-Now that Erin is nearly 4 we thought we would be in a better position to explore the city a bit more and to do more while we were there.
-This time, we managed to book our trip for John’s birthday so it was a great time to go away.
+Now that Erin is nearly 4 we thought we would be in a better position to explore the city a bit more.
+She’s that little bit older so we could look at the best things to do in Cambridge, rather than all things suitable for small children.

 We have a Two Together railcard and unfortunately we can’t use this before 9:30am.
 We ended up getting the train to Cambridge at around 10am which got us there shortly after midday.
 It’s a bit annoying that restrictions meant we had to cut our day short but the train fare would have been around £90 instead of £37.
 It didn’t matter too much though I guess because the check in time at YHA Cambridge where we stayed was 2pm.